-Christmas is always on 25 December, with Boxing day always on 26 December, although if these fall on a weekend, there will be an additional day of holiday on the following Monday.
+Usually, Christmas is on 25 December, with Boxing day on 26 December, although if these fall on a weekend, there will be an additional day of holiday on the following Monday.

-in 2019, when Christmas is on Wednesday (25 December 2019), and Boxing Day is on a Thursday (26 December 2019) then a lot of the people will take all the week off.
+in 2020, when Christmas is on Friday (25 December 2020), and Boxing Day falls on a Saturday (26 December 2020) then Boxing day will move to Monday after and a lot of the people will take all the week off.

-In addition to these, there are 3 more public holidays which are not related to any religion and are called Bank Holidays, and always fall on a Monday, where most business are closed, although tourist attractions, larger shops and restaurants may still be open.
+In addition to these, there are 3 more public holidays that are not related to any religion and are called Bank Holidays and always fall on a Monday, where most businesses are closed, although tourist attractions, larger shops, and restaurants may still be open.

 UK School Holidays

-UK School holidays are not fixed and there are different between each borough and sometimes even each school will have its own holiday calendar.
+UK School holidays are not fixed and there are differences between each borough and sometimes even each school will have its own holiday calendar.

 These are the dates that most schools will have time off and are always subject to change:

-Summer Holiday – The big holiday in the year, Around 15 July and 6 September 2019
+Summer Holiday – The big holiday in the year, Around mid-July and beginning of September

-Autumn Break – A holiday between terms, usually around 21 October and 1 November 2019
+Autumn Break – A holiday between terms, usually around the end of October and the beginning of November.

-Please note, that if you are in London during school holidays, many of the tourist attractions, public transport hubs, shops and restaurants are likely to be busier than normal and it is recommended to book your tickets in advance, not only securing you a place, but possibly also allowing you to pay less.
-You can find more information about attractions on our dedicated page here.
+Please note, that if you are in London during school holidays, many of the tourist attractions, public transport hubs, shops, and restaurants are likely to be busier than normal and it is recommended to book your tickets in advance, not only securing you a place but possibly also allowing you to pay less.
+You can find more information about attractions on our dedicated page London tourist attractions.